 Create a display board.
 Display size should not exceed 48” wide x 54” tall(above table) x 30” deep.
 Display and safety guidelines for all displays can be found by clicking here.

 It's fair time!
-The fair director will send you a student schedule for judging after registration ends.
-Judging will take place between 6 - 8 p.m. on Thursday, March 12, 2020.
-All Senior Division exhibitors should plan to be at their projects for interviews during the entire 6 - 8 p.m. window.
+The fair director will send you a student schedule judging after registration ends.
+A format for submissions for judging is forthcoming.
 Don't forget to ask your students to practice discussing their projects and answering questions.
 Our judges come back year after year because they love interacting with children about their ideas and research!
 They live for this stuff!